Outdated or Unsupported Browser Detected

 Employers may establish more frequent pay periods (e.g., weekly, biweekly or semimonthly).

-Employees who are separated from their job must be paid in accordance with the employer's regular pay schedule.
+If you are separated from your job you must be paid in accordance with the employer's regular pay schedule.

-An employer has the right to require its employees to participate in a direct deposit program.
-There cannot be any cost to the employee to participate in a mandatory program.
-Even if wages are deposited directly, the employee must still receive a check stub showing the rate of pay, hours worked, and the amount of and reason for each deduction.
+An employer has the right to require you to participate in a direct deposit program.
+There cannot be any cost to you to participate in a mandatory program.
+Even if wages are deposited directly, you must still receive a check stub showing the rate of pay, hours worked, and the amount of and reason for each deduction.

-Employees have the right to file a wage claim with the department if there is a dispute with the employer about the amount of wages owed.
-If the employer refuses to pay wages earned on the regularly established payday, the employee should request payment.
-If the employee does not receive payment after 6 days, the employee may file a claim with the department.
-Once a claim is filed, the department will seek to resolve the matter with the employer.
+You have the right to file a wage claim with us if there is a dispute with the employer about the amount of wages owed.
+If the employer refuses to pay wages earned on the regularly established payday, you should request payment.
+If you do not receive payment after 6 days, you may file a claim with us.
+Once a claim is filed, we will seek to resolve the matter with the employer.

-Union members who wish to file wage claims will be advised by the department to file their claims with their local union representatives.
+Union members who wish to file wage claims will be advised by us to file their claims with their local union representatives.

-Persons filing a claim for wages must do so online or by printing the Labor Standards Complaint form and mailing it to our office.
+If you file a claim, you must do so online or by printing the Labor Standards Complaint form and mailing it to our office.

 Claim forms also are available at most Job Center offices as a courtesy, but those offices do not process the claims.